Akshay-A-Kulkarni/ONET-Analytical-Nature-Prediction-and-Classification-of-occupations/docs/index.md

 write_csv(main_features,paste(getwd(),"/TrainingFeatures.csv",sep=""))

 ```
-in
-Thus we have obtained a clean feature matrix with each row forming a feature vector x&‌#772; &‌asymp; R^12 for n = 967 occupation titles
+Thus we have obtained a clean feature matrix with each row forming a feature vector &x#772; &asymp; R^12 for n = 967 occupation titles

 # Generating Lables for Training